kyleburton/clj-etl-utils/README.md

 3	this is another line
 99	duplicated line for key

 p.
-We can create an index on the @id@ column id:
+We can create an index on the `id` column id:

 pre.. (index-file! "file.txt" ".file.txt.id-idx" #(first (.split % "\t")))